gophergala2016/rex/README.md

 Any sane developer putting themselves in these circumstances would want cross-platform development libraries and tools.
 Furthermore, the truly sane would ask not to use C(++) for all their development.
-Luckily these objects are inline with those of the blessed ["gomobile"](https://github.com/golang/mobile) project (blessed by Google).
+Luckily these objects are inline with those of the ["gomobile"](https://github.com/golang/mobile) project (blessed by Google).
 Go's cross-platform toolchain unifies iOS (tvOS?) and Android application development and allows a single team to maintain the entire game platform.

 What's **more**, when an application grows to also require dynamic cloud-based applications Go easily extends it reach there and allows you develop the